akshay-yeole/Module-NodeJS/README.md

 ## Hello World Code

-1. Create a folder `hello-world` and open it in VS Code.
-For example, go inside that folder and run the command:
+1. Create a folder `hello-world` and open it in VS Code:

   ```sh
   code .
   ```

 2. Create a `hello.js` file.
-3. Write the following code in `hello.js`:
+3. Add the following code to `hello.js`:

   ```js
   console.log('Welcome to Hello World');
   ```

-4. To run this code, open the terminal and run the command:
+4. To run this code, open the terminal and run:

   ```sh
   node hello.js